-The 8,000m limit attracts us magically.
-The challenge of the height, the challenge, getting to know your own border, the history of the ascents - many things attract us to the 8,000-meter-peaks.
-Here you will find an overview of the 14 classic 8km-mountains and our regular 8,000-m-expeditions.
+The 8,000 meters limit attracts us magically: The challenge of the height, getting to know your own limit, the history of the ascents - many things attract us to the 8,000-m-peaks.
+Here you will find an overview of the 14 classic 8k-mountains as well as all our regular 8,000-m-expeditions.

-SummitClimb has conducted a series of difficult 8,000m expeditions, many of our expedition leaders know the 8,000m like the back of their hand.
+SummitClimb has conducted a series of difficult 8,000m expeditions, many of our expedition leaders know the 8,000m peaks like their own backyard.

 Climb Broad Peak, Picture: Felix Berg, 2014.

 First ascent: 29 May 1953 (Norgay Tenzing, Sir Edmund Hillary)

 Nepal, Hillary Step (8790m) and Rongbuk monastery, Tibet, Mount Everest (8848m).